Social and Political Sciences

 - Energy, carbon and travel impacts of vehicle automation.

-In addition to research study associated with a specific project, prospective students can also suggest their own topic.
+In addition to the research study associated with a specific project, prospective students can also suggest their own topic.
 In this case, we ask prospective students to contact us for an informal discussion, before submitting a research proposal.